 Luckily, there’s one special day where we can fully concentrate on kindness towards others, something which richochets back to us as a personal benefit.
 Be it big or small, any act of kindness is something to celebrate.
 National Be Nice Day encourages us to make someone else’s life just a little bit happier.
 Commit to walking in the light of positivity all day long.

-National Be Nice Day - History
+National Be Nice Day timeline

 - October 20, 2000